Karen Von Damm: Research career

 After completion of her Ph.D., Von Damm spent two years in the laboratory of James Bischoff at the U.S. Geological Survey in Menlo Park, California.
 As a National Research Council post-doctoral associate, she worked on determining the solubility of quartz in seawater at elevated temperatures and pressures.
 Her next four years were spent at the Oak Ridge National Laboratory near Knoxville, Tennessee, as a staff geochemist and environmental scientist.
 During this same time, Von Damm was a Research Associate Professor at the University of Tennessee in Knoxville, researching mid-ocean ridge hydrothermal systems.
 Von Damm joined the faculty at the University of New Hampshire (UNH) in Durham, New Hampshire, in 1992.
 She was a professor of geochemistry in the UNH Department of Earth Science and as a researcher at UNH's Institute for the Study of Earth, Oceans and Space.

 Von Damm's research is cited as the cornerstone of understanding sea floor hydrothermal systems, specifically for changing pre-existing paradigms for the chemical budget of the ocean, the accretion of oceanic crust along the mid-ocean ridge, the biology of the deep sea, and the origin of life on earth.
 She made measurements on vent fluids during hundreds of submersible dives in the Pacific, Atlantic, and Indian Oceans.
 Starting in 1991, Von Damm studied how the fluid chemistry at hydrothermal vents changes with time before, during, and after mid-ocean ridge volcanic eruptions.

 Leadership

 In the late 1980s, Von Damm was named as an advisor to the National Oceanic and Atmospheric Administration VENTS program.
-From 1995-1998, Von Damm served as Chair of the RIDGE (Ridge Interdisciplinary Global Experiments) Steering Committee, funded by the National Science Foundation’s Ocean Sciences Division.
-In addition, she served on the National Science Foundation’s Geoscience Advisory Board and as chair of a committee to design a 21st-century research submersible for the U.S. science community.
+From 1995 to 1998, Von Damm served as Chair of the RIDGE (Ridge Interdisciplinary Global Experiments) Steering Committee, funded by the National Science Foundation’s Ocean Sciences Division.
+In addition, she served on the National Science Foundation's Geoscience Advisory Board and as chair of a committee to design a 21st-century research submersible for the U.S. science community.